sndirsch/sndirsch.github.io/_posts/2026-02-22-nvidia-drivers-G07.markdown

 This blogpost explains how to install new `G07 NVIDIA` drivers.
 It is temporarily available as long as the content of the current [blogpost][g06-doc] for installation of `G06 NVIDIA` drivers is still needed.

-The availability of `G07 NVIDIA` driver packages will happen soon.
+We're currently in the release process of `G07 NVIDIA` driver packages.

-Currently this blogpost can be used for the following `openSUSE` and `SLE` products:
+At that moment this blogpost can be used for the following `openSUSE` and `SLE` products:

 * `openSUSE Tumbleweed`